lizmat/rak/README.md

 ### 5. Create logic for running

-Take the matcher logic of the `Callable` of step 3 and create a runner `Callable` that will produce the items found and their possible context (such as extra lines before or after).
+Take the matcher logic of the `Callable` of step 4 and create a runner `Callable` that will produce the items found and their possible context (such as extra lines before or after).
 Assuming no context, the runner changes a return value of `False` from the matcher into `Empty`, a return value of `True` in the original line, and passes through any other value.

-Matching lines are `PairMatched` objects, and lines that have been added because of context are `PairContext` objects.

 Related named arguments are (in alphabetical order):